Last updated on August 3rd, 2018 at 09:51 am

-This is clearly false.
-Two independent tests revealed that e-cigs actually deliver lower amounts of nicotine-the addictive ingredient in cigarettes-then traditional cigarettes, making them less addictive.
+Two independent tests revealed that e-cigs actually deliver lower amounts of nicotine.
+Nicotine is addictive ingredient in cigarettes than traditional cigarettes.
+This helps make them less addictive.
 The evidence simply does not support the myth that e-cigs cause addiction.

 When the FDA found trace amounts of carcinogens in e-cig cartridges, the media ran with the story without looking at the facts.
 The definition of “trace amounts” actually refers to amounts too small to measure scientifically.
 However, an independent study showed that electronic cigarettes actually contain about 1,200 times fewer carcinogens then tobacco cigarettes.